MES architecture

 Summary

-MESkit agents are configured with explicit tool definitions that map to the same typed functions used by UI server actions.
+MESkit smart features are configured with explicit tool definitions that map to the same typed functions used by UI server actions.
 A user prompt resolves into deterministic tool calls, then writes to Supabase through validated operations.

 From intent to function call

-When a user writes a command in chat, the runtime forwards structured context: current mode, selected line, and related IDs when available.
-Claude tool-use then selects from registered tools and emits a call payload.
+When a user writes a command in chat, the intelligence layer forwards structured context: current mode, selected line, and related IDs when available.
+It then selects from registered tools and emits a call payload.

-The runtime executes the selected tool using schema-validated input.
+The system executes the selected tool using schema-validated input.
 If validation fails, the call is rejected with a clear error, and no state mutation occurs.

-Once execution completes, the result is returned to the model for final response generation and to the UI for direct rendering in the conversation timeline.
+Once execution completes, the result is returned for final response generation and to the UI for direct rendering in the conversation timeline.

 Tool chain example: scrap a defective unit

 A user asks: scrap SMX-00044 due to solder bridge.
-The runtime resolves this into a sequence: `search_units` to locate the unit, `create_quality_event` to store defect context, then `scrap_unit` to set terminal state.
+MESkit resolves this into a sequence: `search_units` to locate the unit, `create_quality_event` to store defect context, then `scrap_unit` to set terminal state.

 Because each call is explicit, the audit trail shows exactly what happened and in which order.
 This is critical for manufacturing QA workflows and post-incident analysis.